Single crochet beanie pattern

 - Join each round with a slip stitch to the first stitch

-- Beanie is crocheted from the top down in the round
+- The beanie is crocheted from the top down in the round

 - The pattern is written in US terms